evcastelani/LiGA.jl/docs/index.md

 and reseachers interesting in use (and programming) a Geometric Algebra framework.
 All scripts were made in [Julia language](www.julialang.org), version 0.6.

+There is a miscellany of libraries for GA study.
+Our intent here is not to provide software to compete with such libraries in performance or generality.
+Our goal is to provide a relatively simple, open, easy to install and focused environment for Julia users.

 It's important a previous contact with Geometric Algebra in theoretical aspects.
  In this sense, we recommend the following references: